effector/patronum/src/spread/readme.md

 ### Motivation

-This overload recieves `targets` as an object.
+This overload receives `targets` as an object.
 May be useful for additional clarity, but it's longer to write

 ### Formulae